 - Storm chasers may work under different names so that concerns about them are harder to track down.

 - Legitimate roofing contractors will not pressure you to sign a contract before you’re ready to commit and before you’ve had a chance to look into their reputation and experience.

 Now that you know the differences between storm chasers and certified roofing contractors, you can avoid being scammed by these unethical teams of workers.

 What should you do if you suspect your home or roof has been damaged by wind or hail?

 It is vitally important to the longevity of your home that you protect and care for your roof.
+Here is a list of 9 ways to protect your Minnesota home from hail and storm damage.
 A licensed contractor can recognize damage that you might not see, so it’s always a good idea to get a quote if it’s possible that your home was damaged by a storm.
 Check local listings and home improvement databases to find a company with roots in your community and a strong track record of excellent work.